twbs/bootstrap/docs/layout/grid.md

 ### Grid tiers

 Moving beyond the columns themselves, you may also customize the number of grid tiers.
-If you wanted just three grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:
+If you wanted just four grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:

 {% highlight scss %}
 $grid-breakpoints: (
+  xs: 0,
   sm: 480px,
   md: 768px,
   lg: 1024px